khanonjs/khanon.js-website/public/docs/3-defining-the-camera.md

 You can access the [Babyon camera](https://doc.babylonjs.com/typedoc/classes/BABYLON.Camera) from the [`babylon`](https://khanonjs.com/api-docs/classes/decorators_camera.CameraInterface.html#babylon) accessor.

-Access the owner scene of the camera from the [`scene`](https://khanonjs.com/api-docs/classes/decorators_camera.CameraInterface.html#scene) accessor.
+Use the `S` generic to apply a type to the [`setup`](https://khanonjs.com/api-docs/classes/decorators_camera.CameraInterface.html#setup) accessor.
+The data stored in the [`setup`](https://khanonjs.com/api-docs/classes/decorators_camera.CameraInterface.html#setup) accessor is passed to the camera by the [switchCamera](https://khanonjs.com/api-docs/classes/decorators_scene.SceneInterface.html#switchCamera) call.
+In this way the caller can send parameters to the camera.

-Access the camera setup from the [`setup`](https://khanonjs.com/api-docs/classes/decorators_camera.CameraInterface.html#setup) accessor.
+To access the scene associated to the camera use the [`scene`](https://khanonjs.com/api-docs/classes/decorators_camera.CameraInterface.html#scene) accessor. `C` generic type is applied to the [`scene`](https://khanonjs.com/api-docs/classes/decorators_camera.CameraInterface.html#scene) accessor.

 # Switching of camera